Screen Sync For Android OS Devices

 Android Screen Sync Setup Guide

-After installation, open the RDM application on one device and enable the Local WebSocket Server.
-The device with the enabled WebSocket server becomes the master device in the sync setup and will send sync commands to all other devices in the group.
+After installation, open the RDM application on one device and enable the WebSocket Server option. - The device with the enabled WebSocket server becomes the master device in the sync setup and will send sync commands to all other devices in the group.

 ⚠️ The HTTP server does not need to be enabled for standard configurations.